Hermann Axen: German Democratic Republic

 In July 1956 he left his position with the party administration in Berlin as his career moved on.
 He was now appointed managing editor of Neues Deutschland, the party newspaper, and by far the most widely available daily newspaper in East Germany.
 He succeeded Georg Stibi in the editorial position.
-Stibli had been in post only since the previous year, but Hermann Axen remained managing editor till 1966.
+Stibli had been in post only since the previous year, but Axen remained managing editor till 1966.
 His ten years tenure in charge at the newspaper was the longest of any Neues Deutschland managing editor in the twentieth century.
 In September 1956 he was awarded the Patriotic Order of Merit, indicating unambiguously that he was back in favour with the party.
 Further national awards followed over the next ten years.
 In addition, he served as a Berlin city councillor between 1963 and 1967.